How to apply

 If you are applying to DU as an international student, there are a few steps you will need to take to make sure your application is complete.
 We will review your academic performance in the context of your home country's educational system and make sure that you have the necessary background to study here at the University of Denver.
 We want to make sure that you are prepared for success, and we are here to help you through every step of the application process.

-If your native language is not English, you will will need to demonstrate English language proficiency in addition to your other application materials.
+If your native language is not English, you will need to demonstrate English language proficiency in addition to your other application materials.
 If you are uncertain about your language skills, we also offer the option to study at our English Language Center to improve your proficiency.

 Submit Your Application